One of several papers on recruitment and selection

 Timescales

-Some solutions to employment abroad are appropriate early in the timeline and others are more appropriate later.
-Take for example, starting a company in which the workers might be employed.
-That's a big commitment and managers might want to build confidence in the venture by kicking off the activity with a liaison office.
+Some solutions to employment abroad are suitable early on, while others are better suited later.
+For instance, starting a company where workers might be employed is a significant commitment.
+Managers may want to build confidence by opening a liaison office before proceeding.

 Posted Workers

-Local legislation covers workers posted to work in country.
-And there must be an entity to which the worker is posted.
+Local legislation often covers posted workers, and there must be an entity to which they’re posted.

-Since the cost of living varies across the world, any worker being posted will need to discuss salary and benefit changes with his or her employer such that their standard of living is maintained in the host country.
+Since the cost of living varies globally, workers posted abroad need to discuss salary and benefit changes to maintain their standard of living in the host country.

-Workers who are subject to (for example) a Tier 2 visa enabling them to work in the UK often elect to return to their home country.
-The conditions of the visa would then likely then be breached after a period of absence from the UK.
-If they were interested in striking up a relationship with the firm that sponsored their Tier 2 visa, they would need to do that in one of the ways discussed above.
-It would be wrong to use the posted worker approach.
+Workers with a Tier 2 Skilled Worker visa allowing them to stay and work in the UK may sometimes want to return to their home country after a period working here.
+If they want to maintain a relationship with the UK firm that sponsored their visa, they should do so through one of the above methods, not the posted worker approach.

-Many countries require foreign workers to have a visa or work permit.
-In this case, they must be employed by a local entity.
-Some companies cause further complexity by having the employee sign an employment contract under the host country laws whilst maintaining their UK contract of employment - this is a poor arrangement.
+Many countries require foreign workers to have a visa or work permit and must be employed by a local entity.
+Some companies cause complexity by having employees sign a host country employment contract while maintaining their UK contract.
+That’s wrong.

 Summary